FairTest: Other exams

+FairTest also works to stop what they perceive as misuses of standardized admissions exams.
+It alleges that using these tests to award scholarships creates unfair barriers to equal opportunity and educational quality.
+For example, they oppose the National Merit Scholarship Corporation – a private non-profit organization that fundraises millions of dollars from individual people and businesses for college scholarships each year – using PSAT/NMSQT scores to determine the winners of National Merit Scholarships; they think the non-profit organization should instead use another method to decide who they give their money to.

 Controversy

-In 2004, the College Board, owners of the SAT, asked FairTest to remove a detailed analysis of performance on standardized tests by race, income and sex.

-FairTest refused, and the College Board backed down claiming that an intern had written the threatening letter without authorization.
+In 2004, the College Board, owners of the SAT, asked FairTest to remove a detailed analysis of performance on standardized tests by race, income and sex, alleging copyright violations.
+FairTest refused, and the College Board backed down, claiming that an intern had written the threatening letter without authorization.